Quickstart

 The init

-command creates a project directory and initialize a git repository.
-The
+command creates a project directory and initializes a git

 ).